MeryemMohiddine/portfolio/README.md

 ### Acadimic Projects

 - Breast cancer classification using Machine Learning
+- Heart Stroke Prediction using Machine Learning
 - Image classifier on CIFAR-10 dataset using CNN

 ### Certificats

+- Machine Learning for All | University of London
+- Advanced Learning Algorithms | Standfor University